chantron/bpt-wordpress/readme.txt

 Donate Link: N/A
 Tags: bpt, brown paper tickets
 Requires at least: 3.6
-Tested up to: 4.3.0
+Tested up to: 4.4.2
-Stable tag: 0.7.0
+Stable tag: 0.7.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Brown Paper Tickets Plugin is a simple way to display your Brown Paper Tickets events in a Wordpress post/page.
+The Brown Paper Tickets Plugin is a simple way to display your Brown Paper Tickets events in a WordPress post/page.

 == Description ==

-The Brown Paper Tickets plugin is a simple way to display events in a Wordpress post/page.
+The Brown Paper Tickets plugin is a simple way to display events in a WordPress post/page.
 You can display a single event, a list of all events or all of your events in a calendar.

 The Brown Paper Tickets plugin is Free Software, released under the [GNU GPL v2 or later](http://www.gnu.org/licenses/gpl-2.0.txt).
 Certain libraries used by the plugin (see About section) are licensed under the MIT License.